Skip to main content

 Alerts Tab

 This page also has an “Alerts” tab, here alerts with this transaction will be show.
 Users can also switch the “Open Alerts” toggle if they would like to see completed alerts with this transaction.
+EntityAlerts

 Entity Profile Page Alerts Tab

 Alerts for a main entity can be accessed from the Entity Profile page, an Alerts tab will show these alerts.
-There is aslo a toggle on this page to include closed alerts for this entity.
+There is also a toggle on this page to include closed alerts for this entity.
 The alerts journey is available from here.

 Entity Profile Page Transactions Tab